 Inside JR Asahikawa Station on the ground floor, with English maps, brochures and bus timetables, and helpful English-speaking staff.

-Tourist information counter inside the Kitanomine Gondola terminal.
+Tourist information counter inside the Kitanomine Gondola terminal, on the 2nd floor.
+Only open in peak ski season.